 This is exactly what I discussed with the lovely women who run Teen Mother Choices International.
 We talked about the necessity of self-sufficiency for these moms.
 Almost all of their new moms rely on some sort of government assistance when they enter the program, but this can be such a dangerous cycle.

 Honestly, I’ve never had a really clear way to describe my feelings about governmental help until I talked about it with these women.
 It’s not about the money for me or taxes.
 I want people to get the help they need, regardless of the monetary expense for me, but I knew there was something else that bothered me.
 I just couldn’t put my finger on it.

-Scripture says the church is to care for the widows and orphans.
-Society has redefined the word “widow” to mean a woman whose husband has died.
-But the actual definition is a woman without a husband.
-There are many widows in our country…and the church is instructed to care for them.
+Scripture says the Church is to care for the widows and orphans.
+Society has redefined the word “widow” to mean a woman whose husband has died, but the actual definition is a woman without a husband.
+There are many widows in our country, and the Church is instructed to care for them.
 Many of these widows have children.
-These government programs have simply allowed the Church to ignore their duties and responsibilities.
+These government programs have simply enabled the Church to ignore their duties and responsibilities.

-The pro-life movement needs to be about collaboration; working together, finding out who does what best…we can’t all be the best at everything.
+The pro-life movement needs to be about collaboration; working together, finding out who does what the best, we can’t all be the best at everything.
 TMCI is the very best at helping these young women get on their feet after they become mothers.
 We don’t want these young women to end up pregnant again within the next year after having a baby.
 The sad thing is that the statistics are not in their favor, unless they get the skills, support and training that they need.
 Let’s help them.

-Are we pro-life, anti-abortion, pro-birth…I hope you are pro-life.
+Are we pro-life, anti-abortion, or pro-birth?
+I hope you are pro-life.
 I hope your concern for this movement doesn’t stop once the child is born.
 Let’s make a difference for the FUTURE and help break this cycle.